There’s nothing better than sitting in front of a crackling fire on a brisk fall evening or cold winter day.

 At Stratton Exteriors, we have years of experience creating custom outdoor fireplaces, and we relish diving in to a fireplace build, which is often accompanied by new patio construction or other outdoor stonework project.
 We love every part of the process.
 We’ll work with you to design a fireplace that fits your lifestyle and complements your home, while imbuing each project with craftsmanship and style.

 Ready to explore a custom outdoor fireplace with Stratton Exteriors?
-Contact us today to schedule your free estimate!
+Contact us today to schedule your estimate!

 Or read on to learn more about custom outdoor fireplaces.